Azure/application-gateway-kubernetes-ingress/docs/how-tos/scale-applications-using-appgw-metrics.md

     kubectl apply -f kubectl apply -f https://raw.githubusercontent.com/Azure/azure-k8s-metrics-adapter/master/deploy/adapter.yaml -n custom-metrics
     ```

 1. We will create an `ExternalMetric` resource with name `appgw-request-count-metric`.
 This will instruct the metric adapter to expose `AvgRequestCountPerHealthyHost` metric for `myApplicationGateway` resource in `myResourceGroup` resource group.
 You can use the `filter` field to target a specific backend pool and backend http setting in the Application Gateway.
+Copy paste this YAML content in `external-metric.yaml` and apply with `kubectl apply -f external-metric.yaml`.

     ```yaml
     apiVersion: azure.com/v1alpha2